xcp-ng/xcp-ng-org/docs/storage/storage.md

 - This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see [Additional packages](../management/additional-packages)).
 You will also need to be careful about system updates and upgrades.
 :::

-You can use this driver to connect to an existing Ceph storage filesystem, and configure it as a shared SR for all your hosts in the pool.
+You can use this driver to connect to an existing Ceph storage filesystem, and configure it as a shared <abbr title="Storage Repository">SR</abbr> for all your hosts in the pool.
 This driver uses `mount.ceph` from `ceph-common` package of `centos-release-ceph-nautilus` repo.
-So user needs to install it before creating the SR. Without it, the SR creation would fail with an error like below
+So user needs to install it before creating the <abbr title="Storage Repository">SR</abbr>.
+Without it, the <abbr title="Storage Repository">SR</abbr> creation would fail with an error like below
 ```
 Error code: SR_BACKEND_FAILURE_47
 Error parameters: , The SR is not available [opterr=ceph is not installed],